Who we are and what we do

 Jennifer 8.
 Lee is an author and a journalist focused on the evolving infrastructure of news and information, specifically thinking about the business models.
 She started her journalism career at The New York Times at age 24 and worked for nine years.
 NPR has called her a “conceptual scoop artist” for her feature stories.
 She also authored The Fortune Cookie Chronicles, a book on how Chinese food is all-American, which was featured on The Colbert Report and TED.com.
 She has made dumplings with Martha Steward and on the Today Show during the Beijing Olympics.
 She has played a lead role with the Knight News ChallengeNews Foo, and the SXSW news events.
 She serves on the advisory board for the Nieman Foundation, the board of the Center for Public Integrity, the Young Lions Committee of the New York Public Library, and the executive committee of the Asian American Writers Workshop.
 She is also co-producer of a documentary-in-progress called The Search for General Tso with the folks at Wicked Delicate.

-Principals of Hacks/Hackers-Affiliated Projects
+Principals of Hacks/Hackers-affiliated projects

 Reality Team